OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

     }
     ```

 1. The shortcuts array will contain objects that map key combinations onto action names.
 Here is an example.
 The property names you see here, `action`, `key`, and `default` are mandatory.
-The values of the `action` and `default` properties are all capitalized by convention.
-In a later step, the action names will themselves be mapped to functions that you will write.
-In this case, SHOWTASKPANE will be mapped to a function that calls the `Office.addin.showAsTaskpane` method and HIDETASKPANE will be mapped to a function that calls the `Office.addin.hide` method.
-The complete schema for the shortcuts JSON is at [extended-manifest.schema.json](https://developer.microsoft.com/en-us/json-schemas/office-js/extended-manifest.schema.json).
+The value of the `action` property can be any string, and the `default` property can be any combination of the characters A - Z, a -z, 0 - 9, and the punctuation marks "-", "_", and "+".
+(By convention lower case letters are not used in these properties.)
+In a later step, the action names will themselves be mapped to functions that you write.
+In this example, you will later map SHOWTASKPANE to a function that calls the `Office.addin.showAsTaskpane` method and HIDETASKPANE to a function that calls the `Office.addin.hide` method.

+> [!NOTE] The complete schema for the shortcuts JSON is at [extended-manifest.schema.json](https://developer.microsoft.com/en-us/json-schemas/office-js/extended-manifest.schema.json).

     ```javascript
     {